SiMaLoGo/JavaScript/README.md

 - splitify("Hello World,I-am code") should return ["Hello", "World", "I", "am", "code"].
 - splitify("Earth-is-our home") should return ["Earth", "is", "our", "home"].
 - splitify("This.is.a-sentence") should return ["This", "is", "a", "sentence"].
+## palindrome.js
+Determine the largest palindrome and its four-digit multipliers.